-There are standards that must be met for admissibility of expert testimony in trademark infringement actions.
+There are standards that must be met for admissibility of expert testimony in trademark infringement litigation.
 Experts may have their methods challenged before they take the stand.
 Expert testimony may be excluded as speculative and unreliable if an expert’s methods are not based on sufficient facts or data, are not reliable, or are not applied reliably to the facts of the case.

 The trial court judge acts as a “gatekeeper” to ensure that any and all scientific testimony or evidence admitted is not only relevant, but reliable.
 Every expert is subject to a reliability test.
 Courts analyze expert testimony using the following five, non-exclusive factors in order to determine whether an expert’s reasoning and methodology are reliable: